Voters with disabilities: What is provided for you at the polling place?

 The municipality ensures that the polling place is as accessible as possible.
 Also for voters with physical disabilities.

-• You can find a polling station near you on the municipality's website or at www.waarismijnstemlokaal.nl.
-Here you can also read about the accessibility of that polling station.
-Your voting pass also lists a polling station near you.
+• You can find a polling place near you on the municipality’s website or at www.waarismijnstemlokaal.nl.
+You can also check there to see how accessible that polling place is.
+Your voter registration card also lists a polling place near you.

 • There is handicapped parking close to the entrance of each polling place.